 A stuffed butternut or acorn squash with various fillings, including rice, quinoa, beans, vegetables, sage, garlic, or nuts, looks beautiful and retains autumn flavors.

 Numerous savory vegan loaves make for a beautiful and scrumptious holiday main dish!
 Here, you’ll find meatless meatloaves made with lentils, chickpeas, mushrooms, and nuts!

 You’re likely familiar with traditional Wellington recipes.
 They’re meat covered with herbs and paté, then wrapped in puff pastry.
 These vegan Wellington recipes make for a delicious alternative or special occasion meal.
 They are made with an assortment of vegetables and legumes that are wrapped in a vegan puff pastry and baked until golden brown!

 Vegan Roasts and Seitans

-When it comes to making a vegan roast you can keep it simple by roasting a whole cauliflower.
-You can also try something a little more complicated like creating your own succulent seitan roast that’s sliceable like a turkey!
+When it comes to making a vegan roast, you can keep it simple by roasting a whole cauliflower.
+You can also try something more complicated, like creating your succulent seitan roast with vital wheat gluten.
+It’s high in nutrition, and it’s sliceable like a turkey!

-I hope you found some inspiration for your holiday table, and are well versed in all the vegan turkey alternatives that are available!
+I hope you found some inspiration for your holiday table and are well-versed in all the available alternatives!
+Serve these roasts with baked apples and vegan pumpkin pie!
 If you have any questions, drop a comment below!